tloen/alpaca-lora/README.md

 To fine-tune cheaply and efficiently, we use Huggingface's [PEFT](https://github.com/huggingface/peft) as well as Tim Dettmers' [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).

-Without hyperparameter tuning or validation-based checkpointing, the LoRA model produces outputs comparable to the Stanford Alpaca model, though possibly with more minor mistakes.
+Without hyperparameter tuning or validation-based checkpointing, the LoRA model produces outputs comparable to the Stanford Alpaca model.
 (Please see the outputs included below.)
 Further tuning might be able to achieve better performance; I invite interested users to give it a try and report their results.

 ### Setup